Scarlet Nexus (TV series): Characters

 An elite soldier with superb fighting skills and power, she was scouted by the OSF and has graduated at the top of her class.
 Like Yuito, she possesses the psionic ability of gravikinesis.
 She is the adopted child of the prestigious Randall family and the younger sister of Naomi, whom Kasane protects with the utmost dedication.
 Upon graduating, she and Naomi are assigned to the OSF's Kyoka Platoon.
 Through unknown circumstances, she saved Yuito's life back when he was 5, inspiring him to join the OSF.
 Over the course of her life, she has been haunted by dreams about a mysterious voice telling her to hold on to the red strings.
 In the present, she doesn't immediately trust Yuito and attempts to fight him personally to verify if he's worthy of Naomi's love.
 Unfortunately, during a mission to hunt Others down, Naomi is turned into an Other and forcibly taken away by the group Seiran.
 When Naomi is officially declared killed in action, Kasane is disowned by her family for her failure to protect Naomi.
 Even so, Kasane decides to find a way to turn Naomi back into a human.
 Her latent power of gravikinesis takes her into the dark future of the year 2070, where she meets an older version of Yuito, who reveals the truth about Kasane's powers and begs her to kill his past self in order to avert this dark future from coming to pass.
 Upon returning to the present, Kasane is drafted into Seiran after Karen promises to find a way to return Naomi to her human form.
 Unfortunately, she still struggles with the task of killing Yuito and she later discovers that Naomi is only capable of human communication if she consumes a drug made from human blood and brains.
 She and her group ultimately decide to travel to Togetsu, an independent city outside the jurisdictions of both New Himuka and Seiran, to find a way to save Naomi.
-Once they reach the entrance, the denizens of Togetsu tell Kasane that she was born on Togetsu and the story of her parents being killed by Others was a fabrication by New Himuka in order to harvest her psionic power.
+Once they reach the entrance, the denizens of Togetsu tell Kasane that she was born in Togetsu and the story of her parents being killed by Others was a fabrication by New Himuka aimed at harvesting her psionic power.
 Unfortunately, she is captured by Togetsu forces and through a dream, she discovers that she herself is actually one of many Design Children genetically engineered by Togetsu in order to harness the red strings of time and space.
 Once Yuito's platoon reaches Togetsu, however, both platoons help each other escape and once they reach a shelter, they exchange information on what they have learned.
 She and Yuito agree to convince their governments to thwart Togetsu's plans, but she is later forced to endure Naomi's death.
 She later discovers that she and Yuito share the same mother, Wakana Sumeragi, who helps them shut down the Kunad Gate at the cost of her own life.
 With the Kunad Gate finally closed, Kasane joins a space project to explore the moon.